Myxobolus cerebralis: Impact in Canada

-Whirling disease was first detected in fish in Johnson Lake in Banff National Park in May, 2016.
+Whirling disease was first confirmed in fish in Johnson Lake in Banff National Park in August 2016.
 CFIA Labs confirmed in August and Parks Canada announced the outbreak August 23, 2016.
 Although it was first discovered in Banff, it is not necessarily where the disease originated and spread.
 The Government of Alberta is currently sampling and testing fish in 6 different watersheds (Peace River, Athabasca, North Saskatchewan, Red Deer, Bow and Oldman) to see where the disease has spread.
 Initial sample fish were collected in 2016, and are currently being processed by the Government of Alberta and CFIA labs.
 Since testing began, it has been detected in the Upper Bow River, and in May 2017 it was confirmed that whirling disease had also been detected in the Oldman River Basin.
 The declaration does not mean that every susceptible finfish population within the Bow and Oldman River watersheds are infected with the disease.

+The parasite was first detected in the adjacent province of British Columbia in January 2024.

 As a result of the new declaration, a domestic movement permit will be required from the CFIA for susceptible species and end uses identified in the Domestic Movement Control Program, the vector Tubifex tubifex, the disease causing agent Myxobolus cerebralis, and/or related things out of the infected and buffer areas of Alberta.
 Recreational and sport fishing, including fishing led by a professional guide, will not require a CFIA permit.